 Also, try to avoid buzzwords like FREE, new, the best, etc. in your first interaction with the target audience.
 Don’t bring the big guns to the game too early.
-You don’t want to sell them something just once – aim to build a relationship which will result in high customer retention rate.
-Just liked Rand Fishkin said;
+You don’t want to sell them something just once – aim to build a relationship that will result in a high customer retention rate.

 Take a look at what we did with Breeo – ad did its job perfectly.

 All the credit for the video production goes to Jonathan and the team from Breeo.